-An electric single-line diagram is included as Appendix P.
+An electric single-line diagram is included as Appendix R. The substation layout is included as Appendix S.

 TS18 - Construction & Maintenance

 Discuss the construction schedule, equipment and method of construction, and method of eventual right-of-way maintenance.

 Safe work practices, including applicable occupational health and safety requirements, will be adhered to during the construction of the Project.
 The sequence of construction activities will be planned in detail and coordinated with the Alberta Electric System Operator (AESO) and stakeholders.